 Q. Is there a GPA requirement for my application?

 A. Yes, a GPA of 3.0 on a 4.0 scale is required.

 Q. Is financial aid available for this program?

 A. Yes.
 See the CAHP Financial Aid and Scholarships webpge.

 A. The MMN is an accelerated program.
 Attendance is required for all didactic and clinical courses and additional time will be needed for material review and team projects.
 We encourage students to focus full-time on maximizing the learning experiences afforded through the program.

 Q. Will I be required to participate in computer matching to be considered for the UNMC program?

-A. No. The UNMC Master of Medical Nutrition program will be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a Future Graduate (FG) program.
+A. No. The UNMC Master of Medical Nutrition (MMN) program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) as a demonstration program under the Future Education Model Accreditation Standards (see www.eatrightpro.org/FutureModel).
 As such, we do not participate in computer matching.
 You must apply directly to UNMC.
-Application information is detailed in the “How to Apply” (link) information on this website.
+Application information is detailed in the “How to Apply” information on this website.